IstoraMandiri/meteor-dapp-market-workshop/TUTORIAL.md

   {{/if}}
 ```

-Add deployment logic to the click event
+Add deployment logic to the click event.
+While we're at it we might as well wire up the `submit form` event so users can navigate to an existing market

 *landing.js*
 ```javascript